Wandalen/willbe/doc/version2.eng/tutorial/CLI.md

   .submodules.fixate - Fixate remote submodules.
 If URI of a submodule does not contain a version then version will be appended.
   .submodules.upgrade - Upgrade remote submodules.
 If a remote repository has any newer version of the submodule, then URI of the submodule will be upgraded with the latest available version.
   .shell - Execute shell command on the module.
   .clean - Clean current module.
-Delete genrated artifacts, temp files and downloaded submodules.
+Delete generated artifacts, temp files and downloaded submodules.
   .clean.what - Find out which files will be deleted by clean command.
   .build - Build current module with spesified criterion.
   .export - Export selected the module with spesified criterion.
 Save output to output file and archive.